How does this…

 When we lead our kids to get their driver’s licenses, we must also lead them to the reality that comes with such responsibility.
 Driving a car is expensive, so better they understand that now.
 If our sons want the privilege of driving a vehicle, they also get to help pay for some of the expenses.

 The allowance wasn’t going to cover filling up the tank, so they now have weekend jobs working at a local breakfast restaurant to contribute to gas and high insurance costs.
+We’re looking into options to get the costs down, such as reading through this Kemper Review amongst others.

 Invest in instilling the values of desire, trust, confidence, independence, and responsibility in your child now so that when they turn 16, you will have given them exactly what they need.